 The STEMIE Coalition (STEMIE), a new initiative that emerged from the principles of the highly successful 33-year old Connecticut Invention Convention, was founded to elevate K-12 invention and entrepreneurship education to a national level.
-The STEMIE Coalition will make an extensive, immediate, and measurable impact on youth invention and entrepreneurship by being an umbrella organization that “rolls up” efforts of 600 concurrently operating K-12 youth invention and entrepreneurship programs across the U.S. The STEMIE Coalition will be able to share best practices, evaluate programs and provide national data that will demonstrate invention and entrepreneurship as important parts of student learning and development that leads to future innovators.
+The STEMIE (STEM + Invention + Entrepreneurship) Coalition will make an extensive, immediate, and measurable impact on youth invention and entrepreneurship by being an umbrella organization that “rolls up” efforts of 600 concurrently operating K-12 youth invention and entrepreneurship programs across the U.S. The STEMIE Coalition will be able to share best practices, evaluate programs and provide national data that will demonstrate invention and entrepreneurship as important parts of student learning and development that leads to future innovators.

-The most public and unique facet of the STEMIE Coalition is the National Invention Convention and Entrepreneurship Expo (NICEE).
-NICEE is the first national annual celebration of K-12 inventors from across the U.S. Planned for May 31 – June 2, 2018, at The Henry Ford Museum, the 2018 Expo is an in-person opportunity for young inventors in grades K-12 to display their creative and critical thinking skills through inventing, innovating, and entrepreneurial activities.
+The most public and unique facet of The STEMIE Coalition is the National Invention Convention and Entrepreneurship Expo (NICEE).
+NICEE is the first national annual celebration of K-12 inventors from across the U.S. Planned for May 31 – June 2, 2018 at The Henry Ford Museum of American Innovation, the NICEE 2018 is an in-person opportunity for young inventors in grades K-12 to display their creative and critical thinking skills through inventing, innovating, and entrepreneurial activities.
 The presenting sponsor of NICEE 2018 is United Technologies Corporation.

 Educators, employers, and policymakers agree the U.S. must grow the innovative thinkers resource in order to maintain a sustainable society.
 A national forum that promotes and rewards inventiveness is a key element to the innovation pipeline.
 Just as in any field, industry, or sport, youth exposed to a concept, skill set and ideas will continue to refine them as they become adults.
 This notion is held in the academic ecosystem, and is corroborated by research published in a variety of institutions, including and The American Psychological Association, The National Bureau of Economic Research, and, in the case of sports, The European Physical Education Review.